xavierpok/tp/docs/DeveloperGuide.md

     2. This can result in notable user inconvenience in at least one of two ways :
         1. If the user wants to append a tag, they need to overwrite the existing tag list with a new tag list that has all the old tags plus a new tag.
         2. If the user wants to edit one specific tag, they need to overwrite the existing tag list with a new tag list that has all the non-edited tags plus an edited tag
+    3. Proposed solution : Expand `edit` with new prefixes for tag editing
+        1. E.g. `at/` to add a tag
+        2. E.g. `et/` to mark a tag for editing, with whitespace-delimited before-after
+            1. I.e. `edit et/ before after` could change the tag `before` to the tag `after`
+        3. `dt/` could delete a tag.